ssocias/cassie_docs/source/notifications.rst

 Users receive notifications from the Activity section found on the bottom navbar.
 The Activity section consists of "Requests" and "Notifications" tabs.

 The "Requests" tab houses all Frodad Requests- both requests the User has received and also any recently accepted requests the User has sent.
+Requests are ordered chronologically (most recent to oldest).
 The "Notifications" tab contains all other notifications to the user (ex.
 Castie needs to be answered, You forecasted correctly, etc.).
+Notifications are ordered chronologically (most recent to oldest).
+However, if the User has any Casties that need to be answered, these notifications should be displayed first.

 From here forward, when using the word "notifications", I am referring to both frodad requests and generic notifications.